Marcelh1983/angular-document-viewer/README.md

 - disableContent: 'none' | 'all' | 'popout' | 'popout-hide' = 'none':
     - none: no overlay
     - all: adds an overlay to the whole iframe, which makes nothing in the document clickable/selectable
-    - popout: adds an overlay over googles popout button which disables just this button but keeps giving the possibility to select text (exept for).
-The popout button is still visible a few seconds but not clickable.
+    - popout: adds an overlay over googles popout button or office popout and menu which disables just this button/menu but keeps giving the possibility to select text.
+The popout button is still visible (for google during a few seconds) but not clickable.
     - popout-hide: see popup, instead of an transparent overlay a white one.
-This really hides the button but you'll see a white block while loading.
+This really hides the button but you'll see a white block while loading for the google viewer.

 There are some issues loading document in the google viewer.
 See: https://stackoverflow.com/questions/40414039/google-docs-viewer-returning-204-responses-no-longer-working-alternatives.
 If loading pdf's and Word documents, seems to work now with this hack let me know via a Github issue.